teppah/gitvoice/README.md

 # Helpr

-In VSCode: Press F5 to run a debug version of the extension
+In VSCode: Press F5 to run a debug version of the extension.

 Open Command Palette (Ctrl+Shift+P)